vishalkrishna8/signup/README.md

 ## Sign In App

 This is a simple sign-in app written in JavaScript that allows users to create an account, sign in, and view their profile information.
-The program uses HTML, CSS, and JavaScript to create a graphical user interface (GUI) and provide the sign-in functionality.
+The program uses HTML, CSS, and JavaScript to provide the sign-in functionality.

 ## Features